Books and podcasts

+For those looking to learn more about L’Abri and engage with some of the most commonly-discussed topics and ideas, we have compiled a list of resources below.
 Thoughtful and critical engagement is encouraged when reading any of these recommended books or articles.

 Our recommendations of non-L’Abri material come with a caveat.
 We do not necessarily endorse or agree with all of the content within these publications, but include them for your interest and reflection.
 They should be considered important works be aware of concerning our world, culture and the Christian faith.

-For L’Abri audio lectures, see the L’Abri ideas library
+For L’Abri audio lectures (over 2,500 lectures from 1960 and later), see the L’Abri ideas library.

 Francis Schaeffer